-3. If the update request includes changes in the Spatial validity condition, the TSCTSF determines the UE's presence in the updated Spatial validity condition as specified in steps 3-7 of the time synchronization activation procedure in clause 4.15.9.3.2.
+3. The TSCTSF checks the AF request against the stored Time Synchronization Subscription data (which is retrieved from UDM as defined in clause 4.15.9.2) as defined in clause 5.27.1.11 of TS 23.501 [2].
+If the update request includes changes in the Spatial validity condition and the Spatial validity condition is allowed, the TSCTSF determines the UE's presence in the updated Spatial validity condition as specified in steps 3-7 of the time synchronization activation procedure in clause 4.15.9.3.2.